 International Women's Day is all about celebrating—and empowering—women all over the world.
 But we didn't think it was necessary to wait until March 8 to find a source of inspiration in female achievers.
-Which is why we decided to seek out positive affirmations, aka sayings that are helpful in self-improvement and motivation because they enable us to rewire our brains to think positively (thus increasing our brains' supply of feel-good hormones).
+This is why we decided to seek out positive affirmations, aka sayings that have positive psychological effects, from successful women we admire.

-We reached out to six successful women from a range of backgrounds and fields to see how they use positive affirmations to propel their own lives.
+We reached out to six women from a range of backgrounds and fields to see how they use positive affirmations to propel their own lives.
 From interior designers to fashion industry entrepreneurs to social media mavens, everyone we spoke to had a different affirmation to share.
-Scroll through to see the words of wisdom each says to themselves every day—and see whether any of these phrases might work for you, too.
+Below, the words of wisdom each says to themselves every day.
+Find out whether any of these phrases might work for you, too.

 Nicole Davis, Interior Designer

 My Positive Affirmation: "'I am grateful for the opportunity I have been given to bring beauty into spaces where people live.'
 I also ask for guidance to be present with a sharp mind and peaceful countenance."

 When I Repeat It: "On my drive to work."

 Why It Works: "When I express gratitude, it centers me and reminds me of why I am working in this industry.
 Recognizing what I am grateful for also puts intention in my actions as I am walking into a space.
 I want to show up for my client, take in their space, and feel inspired."